Can I Put My College Refund Back into My 529 Plan?

-Colleges and universities across the country are closing dining halls and dorms, while shifting to online instruction in an effort to stymie the spread of COVID-19.
-In many cases, families are receiving refunds for some expenses that 529 funds were used to cover.
+In 2020, when colleges and universities across the country shifted into online instruction in an effort to stymie the spread of COVID-19, families received refunds for some expenses that 529 funds were used to cover.

-This unusual situation has led many to ask: Is it possible to place the money back into my 529 account while avoiding any potential tax ramifications?
+These unusual circumstances led many to ask: Is it possible to place the money back into my 529 account while avoiding any potential tax ramifications?

 Yes, funds can be redeposited into Virginia529 accounts provided these guidelines are followed: